deltares-desirmed/WP4-Tasks/README.md

 [![Donate Badge](https://img.shields.io/badge/Donate-Buy%20me%20a%20coffee-yellowgreen.svg)](https://www.buymeacoffee.com)
 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=DesirMED.WP4)

-DesirMED is a Horizon Europe-funded project addressing climate resilience in the Mediterranean region.
-It focuses on demonstrating and mainstreaming **nature-based solutions (NbS)** for enhancing ecosystem sustainability, mitigating climate impacts, and fostering adaptive governance.
-This repository supports the ongoing work for Work Packages (WP) 4.1 and 4.2, including data, tools, and methodologies for geospatial analysis.

 ---

+## Project Scope

+**DesirMED** is part of the Horizon Europe-funded project dedicated to enhancing climate resilience in the Mediterranean region.
+This repository focuses on implementing and showcasing the outputs of **Work Packages (WP) 4.1 and 4.2**, which aim to:

+- **Preserve and restore ecosystems** using nature-based solutions (NbS).
+- **Enhance climate resilience** by applying advanced analytical tools and governance systems.
+- **Empower stakeholders** with open-source geospatial tools to design and evaluate climate adaptation strategies.

-### Repository Highlights
+### Key Objectives

-- **Interactive Dashboards**: Explore key geospatial metrics for climate resilience.
+- Identifying and characterizing Mediterranean landscapes critical for climate adaptation.
+- Developing comprehensive regional risk profiles using geospatial data and models.
+- Synthesizing results to inform decision-makers and local communities.

+---

+## Repository Highlights

+This repository contains:

-- **Scripts and Tools**: Python-based algorithms for landscape and climate-risk analysis.
+- **Scripts and Tools**: Python-based algorithms for landscape analysis and climate-risk modeling.
+- **Interactive Dashboards**: Tools to explore geospatial metrics for ecosystem services and climate resilience.
 - **Publications and Reports**:
   - [Key Publications](#)
   - [D4.1 Report: Landscape Characterization](#)